mage-os/mirror-commerce-admin.en/help/b2b/install.md

 ---
 # Install the [!DNL B2B for Adobe Commerce] extension

-Before installing the B2B module, ensure that your Adobe Commerce instance meets the following requirements

-- Adobe Commerce 2.2.0 or later installed

-The B2B for Adobe Commerce extension is available only for Adobe Commerce 2.2.0 or later.
-It is installed after installing Adobe Commerce
+The B2B for Adobe Commerce extension can be installed after installing Adobe Commerce version 2.2.0 or later.

->[!IMPORTANT]
->
->The B2B for Adobe Commerce extension is only available for Adobe Commerce v2.2.0 or later.
-It is installed after installing Adobe Commerce.

->[!NOTE]
->
+- These installation instructions apply to Adobe Commerce deployed on premises.
->For Adobe Commerce on cloud infrastructure projects, see [Enable the B2B module](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure-store/b2b-module.html) in the _Commerce on Cloud Infrastructure Guide_.
+- Installation instructions for projects deployed on cloud infrastructure are available in the [Commerce Cloud Infrastructure Guide](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure-store/b2b-module.html).

+Install the most recent version of the B2B extension that is supported on the deployed Adobe Commerce version.
+See [Product Availability](https://experienceleague.adobe.com/docs/commerce-operations/release/product-availability.html#compatibility) in the _Adobe Commerce Release Information_.

-1. Change to your Adobe Commerce installation directory and enter the following command to update your `composer.json` file and install the [!DNL B2B for Adobe Commerce] extension:
+1. From the Adobe Commerce installation directory, update your `composer.json` file and install the [!DNL B2B for Adobe Commerce] extension:

    ```bash
    composer require magento/extension-b2b:<version>
    ```

-   >[!NOTE]
-   >
-   >The [Compatible B2B extension version](https://experienceleague.adobe.com/docs/commerce-operations/release/product-availability.html#compatibility) must be specified in the command, which can be found in the left column of the [compatibility table](https://experienceleague.adobe.com/docs/commerce-operations/release/product-availability.html#compatibility).

-   If you get an error when trying to install the B2B extension for a local instance of Adobe Commerce for example:
+   If an error occurs, for example:

    ```terminal
    [InvalidArgumentException] Could not find a matching version of package magento/extension-b2b.
    ```

-   Check the package spelling, your version constraint, and that the package is available and matches your minimum-stability (stable).
+   Check the package spelling, your version constraint, and that the package is available and matches your minimum-stability (stable) requirement.

    If not already defined globally in your [COMPOSER_HOME](https://getcomposer.org/doc/03-cli.md#composer-home), you must create an `auth.json` file in the root directory and add the following code, using the actual values of your `public_key` and `private_key` for `username` and `password`: